The History of This Website

 Here is a second bowl created in a similar manner.
 The bleed-through is more controlled leading to a thin ring in a clear glass set-up.

-The following image shows a stack of sheet rings.
-Next, rather than clear thin sheet rings I use also clear blown rings to create a stack.
+The following image shows a stack of rings.
+Rather than clear thin rings I use clear blown rings to create a stack.

 Such a stack is shown next: